An introduction to 2d conformal field theory: Basics in conformal field theory

 Therefore, the conformal Ward identity \eqref{Conformal-Ward-Identity-2d} can be written as

-where "reg." stands for a holomorphic function of $z$ which is regular at $z= w_i$.
-The antiholomorphic counterpart is similar.
-This expression gives the singular behavior of the correlator of fields $T(z)$ with a set of primary fields $X$ as $z$ approaches the point $w_i$.
-This implies the \textbf{operator product expansion} (OPE) of the energy-momentum tensor with primary fields by removing the bracket $\expval{\cdots}$
+where "reg." refers to a holomorphic function of \( z \) that is regular at \( z = w_i \).
+The anti-holomorphic counterpart is similar.
+This expression provides the singular behavior of the correlator of the energy-momentum tensor \( T(z) \) with a set of primary fields \( X \) as \( z \) approaches the point \( w_i \).
+This implies the operator product expansion (OPE) of the energy-momentum tensor with primary fields by removing the bracket \( \langle \cdots \rangle \):

-The symbol $\sim$ means the regular terms are ignored.
-OPE also contains infinitely many regular terms which, for the energy-momentum tensor, cannot be obtained from the conformal Ward identity.
-The \textbf{operator product expansion} (OPE) is the representation of a product of operators, which describes the behavior when the two operators approach each other.
-In general, we would write the OPE of two operator $A(z)$, $B(w)$ as
+The symbol \( \sim \) indicates that regular terms are ignored.
+The OPE also contains infinitely many regular terms which, for the energy-momentum tensor, cannot be derived from the conformal Ward identity.
+The \textbf{operator product expansion} (OPE) represents a product of operators and describes the behavior as two operators approach each other.
+In general, we would write the OPE of two operators \( A(z) \) and \( B(w) \) as

 where the composite operators $\{AB\}_n(w)$ are nonsingular at $w=z$.
 In particular for a single primary field $\phi$ with conformal dimensions $h$ and $\overline{h}$ , we have:

 The expression above can be treated as an alternative definition for a primary field.
 For a secondary field, but with conformal dimension $h$ and $\overline{h}$, its OPE with energy-momentum tensor has more singular terms, i.e.